 ARs can go through homo- and heterodimerization, even with other receptor types.
 Agonist binding to ARs will lead to internalization of the receptor, which does not only desensitize ARs, but can also increase AR signalling.

 In CNS, α2AAR is widely distributed, constituting about 90% of the α2ARs, while α2CAR (10% of total) is expressed mainly in the ventral and dorsal striatum and hippocampus (Fagerholm et al., 2008; Uys et al., 2017).
-Density of available α2CARs in the brain can be quantified using [11C]ORM-13070, and the radiopharmaceutical can also be used to detect changes in synaptic noradrenaline levels (Finnema et al., 2015; Lehto et al., 2016).
+Density of available α2CARs in the brain can be quantified using [11C]ORM-13070, and the radiopharmaceutical can also be used to detect increase in synaptic noradrenaline levels (Finnema et al., 2015; Lehto et al., 2016).
 For the α2AARs, specific radiopharmaceuticals are under development (Krzyczmonik et al., 2019).

 In peripheral tissues α-adrenoceptors located on vascular smooth muscle cells mediate vasoconstriction. α2-adrenoceptors are also found in renal, pancreatic, hepatic, and adipose tissues (Scheinin & Hietala, 1989).
 Atipamezole is a specific antagonist for α2-ARs.
 [11C]yohimbine is an antagonist radioligand which binds with high specificity to all α2-AR subtypes (Jacobsen et al., 2006), and can be used in brain PET for occupancy studies (Laurencin et al., 2021).

 In brown adipose tissue (BAT) β3ARs are highly expressed, while in human BAT β2ARs are dominant.
 The β2AR and β3AR agonists increase [18F]FDG uptake (Cypess et al., 2015; Baskin et al., 2018) by inducing UCP1 expression, and can increase resting metabolic rate (Marlatt & Ravussin, 2017).